 Definition of irony

 In the realm of academic writing, classical irony is a type of rhetorical device, also called a figure of speech or stylistic device.
 Essentially, a general definition of it is that it conveys the opposite meaning of the literal statement.
 Henry Watson Fowler, a renowned English grammarian and lexicographer, accounts for a variety of forms of irony, highlighting its nature as a rhetorical device.
 According to him, it is typically used to reinforce a point or to accentuate a disparity of intention between a statement and meaning, or predictions and results.
 Additionally, Fowler makes a clear distinction between ironic and sarcastic statements and puts focus on the common misuse of it in general.
 Therefore, it is crucial to employ this concept thoughtfully to prevent misunderstandings and ensure clarity.
-Apart from academia, ironic context is often used for criticism, emphasis, or humor and can take on various forms such as dramatic irony, situational irony, and verbal irony.
+Apart from academia, ironic context is often used for criticism, emphasis, or humour and can take on various forms such as dramatic irony, situational irony, and verbal irony.

 Examples of irony